 Industry partnerships continue to be announced but why does the adversary continue to advance?

 Adversaries (e.g espionage, cybercrime, hacktivists) may target anything from a business segment or market, a specific organization, a specific individual, or a broad technology vulnerability that impacts across all of those areas.

-Threat Intelligence Platforms (TIP) provide visibility into these adversaries and the results of their actions, attempting to bring together a global perspective on threats, TTPs, campaigns, malware, and a host of other related context.
+Threat Intelligence Platforms (TIP) provide visibility into these adversaries and the results of their actions, attempting to bring together a global perspective on threats, TTPs, campaigns, Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., and a host of other related context.
 We have seen an increase in sharing communities that leverage these platforms, but we continue to struggle on how those platforms or the information they provide can be integrated and leveraged beyond the platform itself.

 Organizations need systems integration of threat intelligence in such a manner that the intelligence can be trustworthy and made actionable directly with other security systems such as firewalls, IDS, SIEMs, etc. Standards around data formats exchange such as STIX2 can help, but again are insufficient if the use cases leveraging those data feeds do not have all relevant context to act on them without human augmentation.